ApollonGT/mc-2022-konioris/phases.md

 This section provides the models which had the best performance from the previous step.
 We utlise the following machine learingn algorithms: K-means, RandomForest and XGB.

 ## Optimization Techniques
-This is the last phase of our analysis, in which we apply some optimization techniques in terms of computational time without decreasing the accuracy of our analysis
+In the last step, we apply some optimization techniques using numpy library and profiling to optimize our analysis in terms of computational time without decreasing the accuracy of the models.